Selling A New Orleans Home

 In conversations with potential sellers recently, I realized that it was time to revisit how selling your New Orleans home is like running a business.

 Jumping into the real estate market, you have basically become a business owner, trying to sell a product – in this case, your home.
-Like all small business owners, you need to know about supply and demand, what the current market conditions are, who your target customers are, what the competition is doing and how to properly advertise your product.
+In the meantime, it’s worth knowing you need to be aware of supply and demand, what the current market conditions are, who your target customers are, what the competition is doing and how to properly advertise your product.
 Without taking a crash course in economics, here are a few tips to help you move your “product”.

 Target Your Customers